 TransCanada settles gas distribution dispute in eastern Canada

-Sept 13 (Reuters) - Pipeline company TransCanada Corp said it had reached a distribution agreement with gas companies in Ontario and Quebec, that ends disputes over tolls and allows for increased supplies.
+(Reuters) - Pipeline company TransCanada Corp (TRP.TO: Quote) said it had reached a distribution agreement with gas companies in Ontario and Quebec, that ends disputes over tolls and allows for increased supplies.

 TransCanada said it was still in talks with Union Gas Ltd, Gaz Metro Ltd Partnership and Enbridge Gas Distribution Inc over plans to convert a portion of its mainline gas pipeline to carry oil to the Atlantic coast from Western Canada.

 The conversion has been opposed by gas distributors in eastern Canada, who fear a loss of gas pipeline capacity that would result in higher gas prices.